vdvleon/DBO/README.md

 Dependencies
 ============

-This Kohana modules depends also on the module found on https://github.com/vdvleon/kohana-postgresql
+This Kohana module depends also on the module found on https://github.com/vdvleon/kohana-postgresql

 Install
 =======